h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 Install H2O from S3
 ~~~~~~~~~~~~~~~~~~~

-H2O can be also installed from hosted R repository in H2O's S3 buckets.
+H2O can be also installed from the hosted R repository in H2O's S3 buckets.

 At present, you can install the **h2o** R package using a repository URL comprised
 of the H2O version name and number.
 Example: `http://h2o-release.s3.amazonaws.com/h2o/rel-SUBST_H2O_RELEASE_NAME/SUBST_H2O_BUILD_NUMBER/R`